RedstoneOre/infinite-craft-mod/README.md

   },
   "proxy": "...",
   "model": "...",
+  "lang": "en-US...",
   "description": {
     "proxy": "Proxy type, could be (none, system)", "model": "The model to use, could be (none, gemini, ollama), use none if you only use the mod as a player of a server", "gemini": "The gemini config",
-    "!!!": "This file will be overridden, so please save your important information somewhere else!"
+    "lang": "The language of the result, should be a language code: https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes, but you actually can use the language name", "!!!": "This file will be overridden, so please save your important information somewhere else!"
   }
 }